-The rate of shingles presentations to sentinel GPs decreased below baseline levels in the past week.
-There were no chickenpox presentations to sentinel GPs in the past six weeks (Figure 12).
+The rate of shingles presentations to sentinel GPs increased in the past week but remained below baseline levels.
+There were no chickenpox presentations to sentinel GPs over the past seven weeks (Figure 12).

 Figure 12.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the last eight weeks